bonfire-networks/website-blog/code_of_conduct.md

   * Remove, edit, or block posts, comments, commits, wiki edits, issues, and other contributions, contributors or communities that do not align with this Code of Conduct, and communicate reasons for those decisions when and where appropriate.
   * Enlist support of other community moderators (power in numbers)
   * Call out individuals to stop or change specific behaviour(s), privately and/or publicly.
   * Start by assuming good intent (i.e. that the person was just careless or had not realised).
-The moderator(s) will check that they understand why it is considered harrassment or otherwise innapropriate.
+The moderator(s) will check that they understand why it is considered harassment or otherwise inappropriate.
 If they do not understand why, but they wish to understand, they will receive an explanation if the moderator(s) have the time, or they will be pointed in the direction of more information.

 > Whenever a participant has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
-If there is a need for education, the person causing offence can ask for more information.
+If there is a need for education, the person causing offense can ask for more information.
 They will either be given an explanation or be referred to links and educative content if available.
 If relevant content is not yet available, or if nobody in the community has the ability or willingness to help, they may need to do their own research.

   * The individuals may be given a chance to apologise to the person(s) they targeted, or make other reparations as appropriate, within a specified time frame.
   * If an understanding and positive outcome cannot be reached, one of these steps may be taken, temporarily or permanently: